alimohamedstem/MMIS-Minimum-maximal-independent-set-NP-Complete-Problem/README.md

 | `dsjc1000.1.col`    | 1000     | 49629   | ~21-86          | **23**           |

 As shown, the algorithm successfully finds the optimal solution for many graphs and produces near-optimal results for others.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.